wonmin-byeon/wonmin-byeon.github.io/_pages/about.md

 News
 ======

+* Our [token-efficient long video model for multimodal LLMs](https://wonmin-byeon.github.io/publication/2025-storm) (STORM) is on arXiv.
+It achieves more than 5\% improvement on MLVU and LongVideoBench compared to SOTA while reducing the computation costs by up to 8× and the decoding latency by 2.4-2.9×.
+Check the [project page](https://research.nvidia.com/labs/lpr/storm/) for the details!

 * We intoduce efficient [2D parallel sequence modeling](https://wonmin-byeon.github.io/publication/2025-gspn) for image classifcaiton and generation.
-The paper is on arxiv!
+The paper is accepted to CVPR 2025!

 * Another [Mamba-Transformer Hybrid LLM](https://wonmin-byeon.github.io/publication/2025-hymba) is on arxiv!
 Check the [blog post](https://developer.nvidia.com/blog/hymba-hybrid-head-architecture-boosts-small-language-model-performance/).
 The paper is accepted as a Spotlight to ICLR 2025!